Cheap Northern Ireland electricity

 Once you've been connected, you can get your gas supplied by either Firmus Energy or SSE Airtricity, depending on where you live.
 Phoenix and SGN are network operators and don't supply domestic properties.

-Energy efficiency grants and discounts
+Energy grants and discounts

 energy efficiency discounts